turingschool/curriculum-site/module4/intermission_work/index.md

 <section class="dropdown">
 ### Demo Showcase Prep Guidelines

-All incoming Mod 4students are required to demo their Mod 3 consultancy projects at the Demo Showcase on Wednesday of Week 1.
+All incoming Mod 4 students are required to demo their Mod 3 consultancy projects at the Demo Showcase on Wednesday of Week 1.

 Presentations should be 8-10 minutes long and include the following:
 - Introduce your team and your project